New York, Illinois, Kansas, Nebraska, California, Nevada, Alabama

 Lake Michigan, Illinois

 In Chicago, Illinois, the shoreline of Lake Michigan is a beehive of activity during the warmer months.
-The Windy City encompasses 26 beaches, each with its own vibe.
+Chicago encompasses 26 beaches, each with its own vibe.
 At North Avenue Beach, join a beach volleyball game or rent a Jet Ski and speed along the water.
 Oak Street Beach, located near Chicago’s famed Gold Coast, is a chic place to see and be seen.
 For athletic pursuits, there are volleyball nets available, and the area is excellent for swimming.
 Montrose Beach on upper Lake Shore Drive is a casual family beach.

 If you want to check out Chicago’s beaches before setting down your towel, you can follow the nearly 30-kilometer lakefront biking and running path that runs past many of them.